rpietro/context_sensitivity_edx/context_sensitivity_edx.md

 Currently, teachers assemble and distribute materials in virtual learning environments (VLE).
 These materials are distributed and activities are executed in these environments for all participants of the course in the same way, regardless of important context information as the student's profile, their pre-course school history (to verify the abilities of the student in course related fields), among others.
 This problem is compounded in Massive Open Online Courses (MOOCs) because there is a greater variation in relation to cultural, geographical issues and variation in profiles of students.
 Thus, it is necessary that context information are taken into account in any way in the distribution of materials and activities for students of these courses <!-- (Cooper; Sahami, 2013) (Gutiírrez et al, 2014)-->.

 Context awareness has been applied to various fields of application and several ways in computing.
 One of the most common ways of using context information in computer systems is the retrieval of information based on context.
-Information retrieval can be applied together with other recovery techniques and their application can be performed in the pre-filtering information recovery, post filtration in information retrieval, or the context modeling in conjunction with the modeling of information <!--(Adomavicius et al, 2011)-->.
+Information retrieval can be applied together with other recovery techniques and their application can be performed in the pre-filtering information recovery, post filtration in information retrieval, or the context modeling in conjunction with the modeling of information [1]() <!--(Adomavicius et al, 2011)-->.

 Thus, context awareness has contributed in many applications to provide the retrieval of information, structured or not, to users or external systems.
 Dey et al (2001) defined context as "any information que can be used to characterize the situation of an entity".
 Recent work have proposed some changes in how context should be treated in computer systems.
 In these newer definitions <!--(Makris et al, 2013) (Perera et al, 2013)-->, context must be inferred from a continuous flow of information of raw data which is obtained by systems.
 Context information are often represented in ontologies due to a number of factors, including level of reusability and expressivity of definitions <!--(Strang; Popien, 2004) (Bettini et al, 2010) (Bellavista et al, 2012)-->.
 [Open EDX]() is used in several university MOOCs, including Stanford, Harvard and MIT, and in different courses.

 <!-- trecho do texto do gustavo -->
 In healthcare domain, [Open EDX]() is used by Duke University in the Motivational Inverviewing (MI) course.
 MI is a patient-centered approach to behavioral changes has showed to be effective in increasing physical activity and smoking interruption.
 This group of techniques has been increasingly studied and it efficacy is significant in a broad range of healthy bevahiors (Cole et al, 2011).However, this group of techniques is still not popular among health practitioners and its extremely important to disseminate Motivational Interview for general health care <!--(Anstiss, 2009)-->.
 <!-- /trecho do texto do gustavo -->

-While the amount and quality of research in healthcare improves every year, the usefulness of the information reaching healthcare providers lags far behind <!-- ref -->.
-For example <!-- add-->.
+While the amount and quality of research in healthcare improves every year, the usefulness of the information reaching healthcare providers lags far behind <!--Lopez-Nores et al, 2013-->.
 This discrepancy results from a number of factors.
 First, most researchers do not consider healthcare providers as an information consumer, primarily focusing on their research peers.
 Second, the information is not provided in a way that is personalized at the individual needs of each patient.

 In face of the previously mentioned gaps, the objective of this article is twofold.
 First, to enhance an existing learning management system with a semantically-driven, context sensitive framework to allow learners to have not only their courses personalized to the concepts that they individually need to learn, but to also have these concepts presented in a way that is meaningful in the context of that particular individual.
 Since we make use of a semantic model, a secondary objective is to create an ontology layer that provides the context sensitivity while connecting the relational and document-based databases in our learning management system.